ironhack-edu/temp-id-case-study/student-resources/css-selectors-advanced-lesson.md

 ## Exchange

-Now you have an HTML page full of lots of CSS selectors you can talk them through with one of your classmates.
+Now you have a page full of lots of CSS selectors you can talk them through with one of your classmates.
 In pairs, you should each talk through your pages and show each other which CSS Selectors you used and why.

 ## Reflection & Discussion